Critical illness rider: What it is, how it works, is it worth it?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Critical illness insurance riders pay out financial benefits while you’re alive to cover treatment for certain illnesses that are specified in your life insurance policy.
-The illnesses covered under this add-on could include heart attack, cancer, stroke, kidney failure, ALS, and other critical conditions that could limit your life expectancy and leave you with expensive medical bills.
+The illnesses covered under the rider often include heart attack, cancer, stroke, kidney failure, ALS, and other critical conditions that could limit your life expectancy and leave you with expensive medical bills.

-The money for the rider payout is taken from the death benefit of your insurance policy and is disbursed to you as a tax-free lump sum.
+The financial benefit is deducted from the death benefit of your life insurance policy, and is disbursed to you as a tax-free lump sum.
 When you die, your beneficiaries will receive the remainder of the death benefit.

-Critical illness riders are not always automatically included as a benefit provided by a life insurance policy.
-Some insurance companies add the rider automatically while others will allow you to add it at an additional cost.
+Some life insurance companies add a critical illness rider to policies automatically, while others will allow you to add it at an additional cost.

-You should consider adding a critical illness rider to your life insurance if being diagnosed with a critical illness would put you in a position where you would prefer to have the option to pull cash from your policy’s death benefit while you’re still alive
+You should consider adding a critical illness rider to your life insurance if you’d like to be able to pull cash from your policy’s death benefit while you’re still alive after being diagnosed with a serious illness.

 What does a critical illness rider cover?

-Technically, you can use the money from the death benefit however you want, but most people use these funds to cover medical bills or to replace a lost income if you have to stop working due to your illness.
+Technically, you can use the money deducted from your death benefit however you want, but most people use these funds to cover medical bills, or to replace a lost income if you have to stop working due to your illness.

-If you’re diagnosed with a qualifying illness, you’ll be eligible to redeem the advanced financial benefit.
-The exact terms of the benefit will be written out in the rider of your insurance policy.
+If you’re diagnosed with a covered critical illness, you’ll be eligible to deduct a payout from your death benefit while you’re still alive.
+The exact terms of the advance payout will be explained in the rider of your insurance policy.

-You’ll be paid a predetermined portion of the death benefit of your life insurance policy if you meet the criteria to exercise the rider.
+You’ll be paid a predetermined portion of the death benefit of your life insurance policy — also known as the critical illness benefit — if you meet the criteria to exercise the rider.

 Once approved, the insurer will send you a lump sum, tax-free payment in the form of a check for the benefit amount.

-Can you get life insurance if you have a critical illness?
+Can you get life insurance if you already have a critical illness?

 Who is eligible for a critical illness rider?

-Are there exclusions to a critical illness rider?
+Are there exclusions in a critical illness rider?

 What types of policies offer a critical illness rider?